opnfv/armband/docs/release/userguide/userguide.rst

 Intel Architecture-based and ARM Architecture-based servers.

 The armband repo contains the patches necessary for Fuel installer to run on aarch64 hardware.
-For more information on how to use Fuel@OPNFV - Euphrates release - after it was deployed check :ref:`fuel-release-userguide-label`
+For more information on how to use Fuel@OPNFV - Fraser release - after it was deployed check :ref:`fuel-release-userguide-label`